vikram-pudi/AlgVis.js/README.md

 In your javascript:

 Create your algorithm as a generator.
-You need to define it as a function\* (notice the \*) and include `yield` statements inside it as mentioned above.
+To do this, define it as a function\* (notice the \*) and include `yield` statements inside it as mentioned above.
 The only additional complication is if you need to call another function that **also needs to be visualized**, or if you need to call the same function recursively.
 You need to convert these statements as follows:

 What you want: